00001010111/Padlock-script-adv/README.md

-# Padlock-script-adv
+# Not finish!

-Padlock system with chat command
+#TODO:
+Add cfg file and add other system in this reposistery